nikku/kartoffeldruck/README.md

 * Fetch tags and generate tag clouds
 * Generate table of contents
 * Custom urls (slugify, ...)
+* Custom helpers

 We intentionally _do not_ provide any css processing pipelines or asset copy utilities.
-Use [other](https://github.com/gruntjs/grunt-contrib-less) [tools](https://github.com/dlmanning/gulp-sass) [that](https://github.com/gruntjs/grunt-contrib-copy) do the job.
+Use other tools [that](https://github.com/gruntjs/grunt-contrib-less) [do](https://github.com/dlmanning/gulp-sass) the [job](https://github.com/gruntjs/grunt-contrib-copy).

 ## Resources